Outsourcing vs. Outstaffing Models: What is the Difference?

 How to Find an Outstaffing or Outsourcing Partner

 If you’re looking for a partner for outsourcing or outstaffing, Central Europe, Estonia, Croatia, Portugal, and Albania can be good directions for this.
-A quick internet search can find you any number of companies more than willing to work with your company.
-And many of them, especially those in lower-cost countries like Estonia, Albania, and India, can offer you enormous IT outsourcing capacity at a fraction of the cost of working in the US or even much or the main part of Western Europe.
+A quick internet search can find any number of companies that are more than willing to work with your company.
+Many of them, especially those in lower-cost countries like Estonia, Albania, and India, can offer you enormous IT outsourcing capacity at a fraction of the cost of working in the US or even much of the main part of Western Europe.
 The key is to ask the right questions, such as:

 • Does your team have a fluent command of English?
 This is the key to avoiding important miscommunications.
-At ProCoders, all of our developers are language tested as we do not hire anyone who does not speak English.
-If a specialist is technically very good, but their English level is not high enough, we hire them, but before putting him on a project, we provide them with English language courses.
+At ProCoders, all of our developers are language-tested, as we only hire people who speak English.
+If a specialist is technically very good, but their English level needs to be higher, we hire them, but before putting him on a project, we provide them with English language courses.

 • How many time zones separate you?
 To ensure you can talk to your team during reasonable work hours, your team should be no farther away than seven to eight hours.
 At ProCoders, we take that extra step, often starting our official workday for that client at 12 p.m., ensuring more hours are available for our team to work directly with a client’s staff.